Françafrique

-Françafrique has been characterised by several features that emerged during the Cold War, the first of which was the African cell, a group that comprised the French President and his close advisors who made policy decisions on Africa, often in close collaboration with powerful business networks and the French secret service.
-Another feature was the franc zone, a currency union that pegged the currencies of most francophone African countries to the French franc.
-Françafrique was also based, in large part, on the concept of coopération, which was implemented through a series of cooperation accords that allowed France to establish close political, economic, military and cultural ties with its former African colonies.
-France also saw itself as a guarantor of stability in the region and therefore adopted an interventionist policy in Africa, resulting in military interventions that averaged once a year from 1960 to the mid-1990s.
-Finally, a central feature of Françafrique were the personal networks that underpinned the informal, family-like relationships between French and African leaders.
+Françafrique was defined by several features that emerged during the Cold War.
+The first was the African cell, consisting of the French President and his close advisors, which made policy decisions on Africa with the collaboration of powerful business networks and the French secret service.
+Another feature was the CFA franc, a currency union that pegged the currencies of most francophone African countries to the French franc.
+Françafrique was also largely based on the concept of institutional Coopération, which was implemented through a series of political, economic, military and cultural treaties between France and its former African colonies.
+France also saw itself as a guarantor of stability in the region, adopting an interventionist approach that culminated in military operations averaging one a year between 1960 and the mid-1990s.
+Finally, a defining feature of Françafrique was the network of personal, informal and familial links between French and African leaders.
 These networks often lacked oversight and scrutiny, which led to corruption and state racketeering.

+Education was used as a tool to reinforce this system.
+France facilitated the arrival of young African executives who wished to pursue higher education in France: once graduated, fluent in French and imbued with European values, these young Africans returned to their countries.
+With the unofficial support of France, they would often become senior executives or join the state apparatus as senior civil servants.

+Another tool was military cooperation.
+The defense agreements between France and francophone African countries were often accompanied by secret clauses allowing France to intervene militarily: to rescue regimes favorable to French interests, to fight jihadism, particularly in the Sahel, or to put an end to civil wars.
+Since 2022, several former French colonies in the Sahel have denounced their defense agreements with France, prompting the withdrawal of most French military forces in the region, some of which had been present since the 1960s.
+A notable example of this is the end of Operation Barkhane in 2022.

-After the Cold War, the Françafrique regime weakened due to France's budgetary constraints, greater public scrutiny at home, the deaths of pivotal Françafrique actors (Foccart, Mitterrand, Pasqua and members of Elf), and the integration of France into the European Union.
+Since the end of the Cold War, the Françafrique regime has been progressively weakened by France's budgetary constraints, greater public scrutiny, the deaths of pivotal Françafrique actors (Foccart, Mitterrand, Pasqua and members of Elf), and the integration of France into the European Union.
 Economic liberalisation, high indebtedness, and political instability of the former African colonies, as well as the increase in African trade with other countries, have led France to slowly adapt its relations with former colonies.

-France facilitated the arrival of young African executives in France so that they could pursue higher education.
-Once graduated, fluent in French and imbued with European values, these young Africans returned to their countries.
-Having become senior executives, they joined the state apparatus as senior civil servants.
-And although they had limited social roots, France provided them with assistance, which propelled them to the highest echelons of power in their countries.

-The Defense Agreements between France and French-speaking African countries established close cooperation, particularly in defense and security matters.
-Often accompanied by secret clauses, they allowed France to intervene militarily: to rescue regimes in order to establish the legitimacy of political powers favorable to its interests, to fight jihadism, particularly in the Sahel, or to put an end to civil wars.
-The departure of French troops from the African continent signals the end of a world, that of interventions in Chad, Togo, Gabon, Rwanda, Djibouti, Zaire, Somalia, Ivory Coast, Mali, Libya, and Cameroon.
-It also marks the end of Françafrique.